Aklan

 Aklan, officially the Province of Aklan, (Note: Probinsya it Akean /akl/; Kapuoran sang Aklan; Lalawigan ng Aklan) is a province in the Western Visayas region of the Philippines.
 Its capital and largest town is Kalibo.
 The province is situated in the northwest portion of Panay Island, bordering Antique to the southwest, and Capiz to the southeast.
 Aklan faces the Sibuyan Sea and Romblon province to the north.

 Aklan is most well-known for Boracay, a resort island 0.8 kilometers north of the tip of Panay.
 It is known for its white sand beaches and is considered one of the more prominent destinations in the country.
 The Ati-Atihan Festival of Kalibo has also been known worldwide, hence declared "The Mother of all Philippine Festivals."
 It is an annual celebration held on the third Sunday of January to honor the Santo Niño (Infant Jesus).
 The festival showcases tribal dancing through the town's main streets to the tune of ethnic music, with participants in indigenous costumes and gear.

 History

 Early history

 Aklan is believed to have been settled in ancient times by settlers from Borneo, ruled by Datu Bangkaya, with his seat at Madyanos, near present-day Numancia.

 Spanish colonial era

 Several datus succeeded Datu Manduyog until the Spanish explorer Miguel López de Legazpi landed in Batan in 1565 and claimed the island for Spain, in early Spanish accounts it was called El Río de Aclán.
+According to an 1818 census, Aklan which was still in political union with the province of Capiz had municipalities with large amounts of Spanish-Filipino families, of which Batan had 56, Banga had 8, Malinao had 11, Kalibo had 167, and Ibajay 30.